 If the destination file or support folder is already present, or if a file or support folder is already present in the archival folder where the source file would be moved after conversion, the source file name will appear in the list, but the selection checkbox will be disabled.
 This often indicates that the page was already converted successfully.

 When the operation is finished, you can see the count of how many files have been successfully converted and how many conversions failed.
 The icon near each file name indicates its current status: not selected, already converted, waiting for conversion, currently converting, conversion failed, or conversion succeeded.
-You can click the Finish button again to close the window, or use the Back button to retry the conversion with different settings.
+You can click the Finish button to close the window, or use the Back button to retry the conversion with different settings.

 Detailed information about the reasons for conversion failures is available in the Browser Console, accessible from the Tools » Web Developer » Browser Console menu item.

-Opening web archives
+Opening and saving web archives

 - The original location from which the page was saved.

 - The date and time the page was saved.

 - The title of the page, if present.

 - The character set in effect at the time the page was saved.
 If this was changed manually using the View » Text Encoding menu item, the custom choice is remembered, allowing the document to be displayed correctly when it is reopened from the archive, even if it contains international characters.